 The above article was published in the May 1982 edition of the Milwaukee Brewers Official Magazine called What's Brewing?
 As the article notes, the way the Milwaukee Police sets worked -- at least in 1982 -- was for kids -- "primarily 14 years of age and under" -- to receive a full set only at the May 8 game.
 Thereafter, to get the cards, kids were supposed to seek out their friendly neighborhood uniformed police officer to get the two cards on issue that week.

 As background to that, Milwaukee was struggling in the early 1980s with significant tensions between police and the African-American community.
-Even as a 9-year-old, the name "Ernest Lacy" still brings back the memory of these problems.
+Even as a 9-year-old, I knew the name "Ernest Lacy," and it still brings back the memory of these problems.
 In June of 1981, Lacy was a 22-year-old black man who was picked up by police looking for a rapist.
 Lacy was not the rapist.
 While in custody, Lacy died of respiratory distress.
 Two years after his death, five police officers were found by the Milwaukee Police and Fire Commission to have failed to render first aid to him.
 As a criminal defense lawyer has written on his blog, that case was "a lightning-rod in the city for citizens - especially black citizens - who were fed-up with the brutal police tactics of the police chief at the time, Harold Brier [sic]."

 In response to a double shooting of two police officers later in 1981, the police union sanctioned an illegal strike.
 The police were complaining that they were being "persecuted" by District Attorney, E. Michael McCann.
 Interestingly, McCann was cited as being exceptionally forgiving of police officers in that same defense-lawyer blog, so perhaps that 1981 strike led McCann to bend over backwards to avoid problems with Milwaukee PD.